FOSH-following-demand/thermostatic-water-bath/README.md

 ### Welcome!
 <a href="https://tecsci.com.ar/" title="Technology for Science"><img src="https://raw.githubusercontent.com/FOSH-following-demand/thermostatic-wather-bath/master/tecsciLogo.png"></a>

+Thanks you for visiting this repository of this wonderful project!.

+This document (The README file) is a hub to give you some guidance about all of what is happening here.

+If you want to know more, please follow this quick links to jump to a specific section, or just scroll down to find out more!

+## The problem:

 In testing laboratories, it is always useful to keep reagents or tests that are analyzed at certain temperatures.
 A _thermostatic bath_ is a device designed to maintain and stabilize the temperature of the objects that enter it.

 In general, they are composed of electric heaters that heat the distilled water and, when they reach a certain temperature, they are automatically disconnected from the energy.

+## The solution:

 Our idea is to use efficiency and solidity as a basis, so we will use Peltier cells to take advantage of the Peltier effect, which is normally used as a thermoelectric coolant.